solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 MUST approve it.
 For the Transactions requested by the partner, i.e. a Withdrawal or a Transfer, it should be the corresponding Account holder.
-Other Transaction types are automatically created and approved by the Platform, in response to some external events, e.g. a Deposit is created whenever a blockchain transaction it spotted on the network, and it is approved whenever the blockchain transaction is sufficiently confirmed.
+Other Transaction types are automatically created and approved by the Platform, in response to some external events, e.g. a Deposit is created whenever a blockchain transaction is spotted on the network, and it is approved whenever the blockchain transaction is sufficiently confirmed.

 A Transaction in APPROVED state means that the initiator of the Transaction has approved it,